Athens Combo Ticket Book Your Trip Athens Tourist Pass

 We have handpicked a few of the best sailing trips from Athens to the Saronic Gulf Islands.
 See photos, and check reviews from other travelers!

-Which Is the Best Island in Saronic Gulf to Visit From Athens?
+Which Is the Best Island in the Saronic Gulf to Visit From Athens?

 As mentioned above, all the islands in the Saronic Gulf have different charms and different characters.

-What the best island is to visit on your trip to Athens, therefore, depends on your tastes.
+The best island to visit on your trip to Athens, therefore, depends on your tastes.

 Choose Poros if you’re looking for amazing natural beauty.